Q. My understanding is that we are allowed to take the children off school for 10 days in any given academic year. Is this correct?

-A. On the first day before 9am.
+A. You need to ring school before 9am, everyday that your child's is absent.
 Please leave a message on the answerphone or call the school office.
 You will be asked your child’s name and the reason for absence.
 ‘He’s ill’ is not enough information unfortunately.
 We need to monitor certain illnesses and report them if they become virulent within our community.

 Q. My child has diarrhoea, when should they return to school?

 A. 48 hours after the last bout of diarrhoea.